 Just-Released Offer Save 5% per person

-You arrive at the Antarctic Peninsula near the Antarctic Circle in the afternoon.
-If sea ice allows it, you can then continue through Pendleton Strait and attempt a landing at the rarely visited southern tip of Renaud Island.
-Here you have the opportunity to see the first Adélie penguins of the trip as well as enjoy spectacular views of the icebergs in this surreal, snow-swept environment.
+Arrive at the Antarctic Peninsula near the Antarctic Circle in the afternoon.
+If sea ice allows it, the ship will continue through Pendleton Strait and attempt a landing at the rarely visited southern tip of Renaud Island.
+Here you have the opportunity to see the first Adélie penguins of the trip and enjoy spectacular views of the icebergs in this surreal, snow-swept environment.

-From the peninsula you head toward the open sea, your course set for Peter I Island.
+From the peninsula, head toward the open sea, the course set for Peter I Island.

 Known as Peter I Øy in Norwegian, this is an uninhabited volcanic island in the Bellingshausen Sea.
 It was discovered by Fabian von Bellingshausen in 1821 and named after Peter the Great of Russia.
 The island is claimed by Norway and considered its own territory, though it is rarely visited by passenger vessels due to its exposed nature.
 If weather and ice conditions allow, you may enjoy a helicopter landing on the glaciated northern part of the island.
 This is a unique chance to land on one of the most remote islands in the world.

-You then sail through the Amundsen Sea, moving along and through the outer fringes of the pack ice.
+Sail through the Amundsen Sea, moving along and through the outer fringes of the pack ice.
 Ice conditions are never the same from year to year, though the aim is to take advantage of the opportunities that arise if sea ice is present.
-Possible sights in this area: Emperor penguins, groups of seals lounging on ice floes, orca and minke whales along the ice edge, and different species of fulmarine petrels.
+Possible sights in this area include Emperor penguins, groups of seals lounging on ice floes, orca and minke whales along the ice edge, and different species of fulmarine petrels.

 Keeping to the Ross Sea, your aim is now to visit Ross Island.
 In this location you can see Mount Erebus, Mount Terror, and Mount Byrd, as well as many other famous spots that played an important role in the British expeditions of the last century: Cape Royds, where Ernest Shackleton’s cabin still stands; Cape Evans, where the cabin of Robert Falcon Scott can still be seen; and Hut Point, from which Scott and his men set out for the South Pole.

-You next attempt a landing at Cape Adare, where for the first time humans wintered on the Antarctic Continent.
-The Norwegian Borchgrevink stayed in here 1899, taking shelter in a hut that to this day is surrounded by the largest colony of Adélie penguins in the world.
+Attempt a landing at Cape Adare, where for the first time humans wintered on the Antarctic Continent.
+The Norwegian Borchgrevink stayed in here 1899, taking shelter in a hut that today is surrounded by the largest colony of Adélie penguins in the world.

-Sailing through the sea ice at the entrance of the Ross Sea, begin your journey north through the Southern Ocean.
+Sail through the sea ice at the entrance of the Ross Sea and begin your journey north through the Southern Ocean.
 The goal is to set a course for the Balleny Islands, depending on weather conditions.

 The plan today is to visit the sub-Antarctic New Zealand Reserve and UNESCO World Heritage Site of Campbell Island, enjoying its luxuriantly blooming vegetation.
 The fauna on Campbell Island is also a highlight, with a large and easily accessible colony of southern royal albatrosses on the main island.
-Breeding on the satellite islands are Campbell, grey-headed, wandering, black-browed, and light- mantled albatrosses.
+Campbell, grey-headed, wandering, black-browed, and light- mantled albatrosses breed on the satellite islands.
 There are also three breeding penguin species present: eastern rockhopper, erect-crested, and yellow-eyed penguins.
 In the 18th century, seals in the area were hunted almost to extinction, but the elephant seals, fur seals, and sea lions have since recovered.

 Take in the vast horizons of your final sea day before you reach New Zealand.

 Every adventure, no matter how sublime, must eventually come to an end.
-You disembark in Bluff, the southernmost town in New Zealand, and return home with memories that will accompany you wherever your next adventure lies.
+Disembark in Bluff, the southernmost town in New Zealand, and return home with memories that will accompany you wherever your next adventure lies.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.